Movement for the Self-Determination of Kabylia: Foreign funding

 In 2011, a close associate of Ferhat Mehenni and a former senior member of the organisation, Idir Djouder, accused the MAK of receiving funds from Morocco (250,000 euros per month) and criticised its management methods.
 Idir Djouder uses the term "dictator", he describes his "government" and the content of the meetings as formal with decisions taken "elsewhere".

-Relations with Israel

-MAK leader Ferhat Mehenni has long been an outspoken supporter of Israel, drawing comparisons between his own cause and the Zionist cause.
-He made a visit to Israel in 2012, meeting Likud hardliners such as Danny Danon, and took part in a pro-Israel demonstration in Paris in October 2023 amid the Gaza war.
-The relation has been described as consistent with Israel's periphery doctrine.
+In 2026, Algeria severed diplomatic ties with the United Arab Emirates, accussing the UAE of funding the MAK.